astrograzl/Circuits/LeDiode/Readme.md

 or you will hear the anoing sound of concert pitch.
 As more points you have, the faster the game it is.
-The model of the game is possitive, so you can let it be, and just wath the feedback on the controller.
+The model of the game is possitive, so you can let it be, and just watch the feedback on the controller.